-Heat an indoor grill pan or outdoor grill over medium high heat.
-If using grill pan, spray grill pan with olive oil and place polenta in single layer on grill pan.
+Heat an indoor grill pan, saute pan or outdoor grill over medium high heat.
+If using grill pan or sauce pan, spray pan with olive oil and place polenta in single layer on pan.
 If using outdoor grill, lightly spray or coat both sides of polenta with olive oil.
-Cook 5-7 minutes, flip and repeat.
+Cook 5-7 minutes until outside crispy, flip and repeat.
 Set aside.

 Preheat oven to 400 degree F and line 3 baking sheets with parchment paper.

 One vegetable at a time, toss with olive oil, lay in a single layer on prepared baking sheet and sprinkle with salt.

 Bake mushrooms and asparagus for 30 minutes or until tender and just crispy.

 Bake tomatoes for 10 minutes or until blistering.

 In a small bowl mix corn starch and water until combined.